jglovier/jglovier.github.io/_drafts/equality-and-the-gospel.md

 ---
 layout: blogpost
-title: "Equality and the Gospel"
-subhead:
+title: "Why vocally supporting the LGBT community is important to me as a Christian"
 imgclass:
 permalink:
 categories:
 ---

+This week